chesio/bc-security/README.md

 1. Is display of PHP errors off by default?
 This check is only run in production environment, ie. when `WP_ENV === 'production'`.
 1. Is error log file not publicly available?
 This check is only run if both `WP_DEBUG` and `WP_DEBUG_LOG` constants are set to true.
 1. Are there no common usernames like admin or administrator on the system?
-1. Are user passwords hashed with some non-default hashing algorithm?
+1. Are user passwords hashed with [more secure hashing algorithm](https://roots.io/improving-wordpress-password-security/) than MD5 used by [WordPress by default](https://core.trac.wordpress.org/ticket/21022)?
 1. Is PHP version still supported?

 #### Advanced checks